 However, the technology has evolved and I recently found two sites that gave me some ideas that bring the concept back into focus.
 The first is a place called Blue Rock Station.
 They sell a self-published little booklet about how to use tires as a foundation for other building designs.
 This allows you to build with tires without solely building with tires.
 Their concept allows the use of less cement, and is perfect for incorporating into cob, cordwood, or straw bale construction.

 The second is a place called Touch The Earth Ranch who have found and published a college paper on the use of tire construction where one sidewall was removed.
-This allows a tire to be filled in 10 minutes instead of 40-45 – and while the test show it is less strong, it is still plenty strong enough for most purposes.
+This allows a tire to be filled in 10 minutes instead of 40-45.
+While the tests show it is less strong, it is still plenty strong enough for most purposes.

-My plan at dual homestead is to incorporate both ideas to all building with tires that is faster and more flexible than typical earthships – basically we are going to build several small sheds with waist high tire walls, and framing around earthbag, cordwood, strawbale, and any other methods we want to try.
+My plan at the land is to incorporate both ideas to all building with tires that is faster and more flexible than typical earthships.
+Basically I want to build several small sheds with waist high tire walls.
+With framing made of earthbag, cordwood, strawbale, and any other methods I want to try.

-I figure there public place someone can go to experience the multiple types of alternative construction – so Dual Homestead should be the first.
+I figure there public place someone can go to experience the multiple types of alternative construction.
+So I should be the first.

-The plan is to turn each building into a specific workshop – electrical, metalworking, woodworking, storage, and firearms related – and connect them all with one roof so we have several dog-trots to allow for open air classrooms and working space.
+The plan is to turn each building into a specific workshop; electrical, metalworking, woodworking, storage, and firearms related.
+Then connect them all with one roof so we have several dog-trots to allow for open air classrooms and working space.

-Both James and I have no experience building with tires, but that’s not going to stop us as we experiment and learn.
+I have no experience building with tires, but that’s not going to stop me as I experiment and learn.